 Sir James Park

-During the reign of Henry VIII the park was as an area for breeding young deer.
+During the reign of Henry VIII, the park was as an area for breeding young deer.
 After the animals were big and old enough, they were shipped off to Hyde Park and Regent’s Park where the King was regularly hunting.
-The Sir James Park was definitely too small for practicing his favourite hobby.
+The Sir James Park was definitely too small for practising his favourite hobby.

 Later in the history, King James I opened an animal show with exotic animals, including crocodiles and elephants.
 And during the 17th century, King Charles II was very inspired by the Versailles after his visit to France so he decided to rebuild the park imitating the French gardens.
 He was also the one who opened the park to the public.